Talks programme for 2025

 Wednesday 15 January, 7.15 for 7.30pm

-Ian Ridpath will present:
+Ian Ridpath presented:

 'Pictures in the sky: The origin and history of the constellations'

 Outline: In the days before writing, storytellers used the sky as a picture book to illustrate their tales of gods, mythical heroes and fabulous beasts.
 Those pictures among the stars were the origin of our system of constellations.
 Today, the entire sky is divided into 88 constellations of varying shapes and sizes.
-This talk, which includes illustrations from some of the world’s greatest star atlases, will trace the origin of the constellation system back to Greek times and explain who filled in the gaps between the ancient Greek figures, who decided on the official boundaries between constellations, and how the names of certain stars came about.
+This talk, which included illustrations from some of the world’s greatest star atlases, traced the origin of the constellation system back to Greek times and explain who filled in the gaps between the ancient Greek figures, who decided on the official boundaries between constellations, and how the names of certain stars came about.

 Biographical details: Born in Ilford, Ian Ridpath has been a full-time writer, editor, broadcaster, and lecturer on astronomy and space since 1972.
 Previously he worked for two years at the University of London Observatory and then in publishing.
 He is a Fellow of the Royal Astronomical Society (Council member 2004–07) and a member of the International Astronomical Union (IAU).
 A particular interest is the Greek and Roman myths of the constellations, which he wrote about in his book Star Tales.